What is #ChooseYouthWork?

 The voices of young people are at the heart of youth work.
 They inspire us to engage, support, and empower.
 Here are some key highlights from recent media features:

-- Saturday Live – October 12th 2024 at 9:39 AM
+- Saturday Live –

-Catch an insightful segment showcasing the incredible work being done by Young Bristol.
-This feature highlights the initiatives that empower young people, provide essential services, and foster community spirit.
-Young Bristol exemplifies the positive change that youth work can bring to local communities. - BBC Look North – October 31st 2024
+Shared an insightful segment showcasing the incredible work being done by Young Bristol.
+The feature highlighted the initiatives that empower young people, provide essential services, and foster community spirit.
+Young Bristol exemplifies the positive change that youth work can bring to local communities.
+Watch here – Bing Videos

-- Youth club on wheels hoping to improve young lives A mobile youth club that aims to stop children “going down the wrong path” has launched with an amnesty bin to allow knives to be surrendered.
+- Youth club on wheels hoping to improve young lives A mobile youth club that aims to stop children “going down the wrong path” launched in October with an amnesty bin to allow knives to be surrendered.
 The Always An Alternative van in Sheffield will work with young people at risk of knife crime, substance misuse and mental health issues.
 The vehicle has a gaming area and studio for music and video production, and there is space to store sports equipment and art materials.

 Get Involved!

 Are you passionate about making a difference in young people’s lives?
 Join the movement!
 Whether you’re considering a career in youth work or looking to volunteer, there are countless opportunities waiting for you.
+Roles the YWU have been asked to share can be found here

 Events & training notices